turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 - Use Jest and Enzyme to test that a function was called on click
 - Use Jest and Enzyme to unit test individual funtions

+## Learning Goals

+- Know how to add Enzyme to a project
+- Know how to use Enzyme and Jest to take a snapshot of UI
+- Know how to use Enzyme to simulate user behavior
+- Know how to unit test a class method using Jest

 ## Unit Testing React Components